 – Lauren Whalen, Chicago Theater Beat

-Henry- (60’s-70’s): African American.
-Arthur’s partner of nearly fifty years.
+Henry – (60s-70s): African American.
+Arthur’s partner of nearly 50 years.

-Arthur- (60’s-70’s): African American.
-A retired US Army Veteran.
+Arthur – (60s-70s): African American.
+A retired US Army veteran.

-Phaedra – (Late 40’s): African American.
+Phaedra – (Late 40s): African American.
 Identifies as an “old school butch lesbian.”

-Alexander – (Late 20’s): African American.
+Alexander – (Late 20s): African American.
 Arthur and Henry’s son.
 Works for Disney World.

-Malik – (Late 20’s): African American.
+Malik – (Late 20s): African American.
 A quarterback in the NFL.

-Setting: Arthur and Henry’s home: A humble and delicate house located in a working middle class neighborhood; the Pine Hills neighborhood.
+Setting: Arthur and Henry’s home: a humble and delicate house located in a working middle-class neighborhood; the Pine Hills neighborhood.

 Notes: The house is small, but carries a rich history and warmth.
-It is southern, Florida southern.
+It is Southern— Florida Southern.
 Artifacts of military awards and decorations, family photos, and Disney memorabilia scatter the house with the organization one would find in a museum.
 There is a backyard which is outlined by a corroding wooden fence.
-There is also a large silver trunk that is consumed by rust, a weather beaten tin garbage can, and a muscular branch that looms from the neighboring yard.
+There is also a large silver trunk that is consumed by rust, a weather-beaten tin garbage can, and a muscular branch that looms from the neighboring yard.
 An old punching bag hangs from it.

-Performance Royalties are based on theater particulars.
-Please fill out an application for a personalized quote.
+Performance Royalties for PROFESSIONAL Theaters will be quoted as a box office percentage, with a minimum guarantee based on ticket prices and theater particulars.
+Please fill out an application for your personalized quote.

-Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.To download the show rider for Kingdom, click here.
+Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.

 “Recommended!
 Kingdom, given an impassioned premiere in director Kanome Jones’s insightful staging for Broken Nose Theatre, reveals [playwright] Harris on the brink of greatness… shows engrossing empathy for all his characters.
 This is the rare gay play that refuses to judge even the unrepentantly closeted character.” –Justin Hayford, Chicago Reader

 “★★★½ Stars!
-Unmissable…” Harris’ groundbreaking world premiere is a lovely, modern rumination on what makes a family. –Lauren Whalen, Chicago Theater Beat
+Unmissable… Harris’ groundbreaking world premiere is a lovely, modern rumination on what makes a family." –Lauren Whalen, Chicago Theater Beat

-“★★★★ A breath of fresh air “–Darlene Leal, Roosevelt Torch
+“★★★★ A breath of fresh air." –Darlene Leal, Roosevelt Torch

 “A lovely, lovely story… The characters are as vivid and colorful as the Disney merchandise that litters the set, but much more nuanced and real.” –Jessie Bond, Splash Magazine